Alias Columns

 Overview

 Hydrolix separates the write schema (storage) from the read schema (views).
 Alias columns exist only in the read schema and are calculated at query time from a SQL expression.
-They don’t exist in transforms or in table partitions.
+They're defined in the table schema, and can be referenced as output once the schema is applied.

-Alias columns make queries simpler by combining logic and related fields into a single reusable expression.
+Alias columns can make queries simpler by combining logic and related fields into a single reusable expression.

 📘